 The second way we can help investors is via tactical asset allocation, i.e., dynamically allocating between asset classes and assets to generate alpha.
 Here, we have an Asset Allocation Committee that formulates views about whether value or growth is likely to outperform.
 However, we do not need to predict an inflection point between the two styles.
 Instead, if we can see that the cycle of growth or value is building, we simply lean into that cycle, adding value through tactical asset allocation.

-This might seem counterintuitive, given value’s ongoing underperformance; however, the approach here remains highly selective, focusing on those value stocks that, due to their perceived quality, are expected to do well over the long term.
-In effect, profits are simply being taken from past winners and used to buy the expected winners of tomorrow.
+This might seem counterintuitive, given value’s ongoing underperformance; however, you are buying the value stocks that our portfolio managers have chosen— quality companies that they expect to do well over the long term.
+In effect, you are taking profits from past winners and buying expected future winners.

 Q. Where to next?
 Will growth continue to lead, or is value ready to shine?